Fawn Lily Botanica | Perimenopause and Menopause natural skincare

 Skincare for Perimenopause & Menopause

-"I've been using the same products for twenty years, and now suddenly everything seems to irritate my skin.
-I've even tried natural products.
+"I've been using the same products for twenty years, and now suddenly everything irritates my skin.
 What's happening?"

 If this sounds familiar, you're definitely not alone.
-Over the years, I've heard this concern from so many women, and I want you to know - what's happening is completely normal, and there are gentle, effective solutions that can help.
+Over the years, I've heard this concern from many women, and want you to know that what's happening is completely normal, and there are gentle, effective solutions that can help.

 If you're going through perimenopause or menopause, you've probably noticed your skin changing in ways you didn’t expect.
-Maybe it feels drier, thinner, or more sensitive, and those fine lines and pigmentation are showing up more than they used to.
+Maybe it feels drier, thinner, or more sensitive, and those fine lines are showing up more than they used to.
+You may even experience acne, or allergic reactions to ingredients that you've used for years.

-Your skin is just changing.
-And just like any other major life transition, it needs a little extra understanding and the right kind of support.
+Your skin is changing.
+And just like any other major life transition, it needs a little extra understanding and support your skin throughout this transition.

-In this post, I’ll share what’s happening to your skin during these stages, and the best ingredients and routines to help balance, rejuvenate, and nourish your skin.
+Let's look at what’s happening to your skin, and the best ingredients and routines to help balance, rejuvenate, and nourish.

-Estrogen does some important things for your skin.
-It helps maintain collagen production (that's what keeps your skin firm and plump), supports your skin's natural thickness, and helps your skin hold onto moisture.
+Estrogen does important things for your skin.
+It helps maintain collagen production (keeping your skin firm and plump), supports your skin's natural thickness, and helps your skin hold onto moisture.
 It also keeps your natural oil production balanced and supports healthy blood flow to your skin.

-When estrogen starts to decline, thee things can happen:
+When estrogen starts to decline, these things can happen:

 Your skin becomes more sensitive.
 The protective barrier that you've had for decades starts to weaken, making you reactive to ingredients that you've used without problems for years.